0liverScott/YOLO-Dataset-Toolkit/README.md

 # Augmentation Motion Blur

 ![engin-akyurt-WBM97UGM0QA-unsplash_motion](https://user-images.githubusercontent.com/97486738/199654418-34206493-0c96-4c24-926f-5ae64179c722.jpg)
 You can add motion blur to your data.
-Maybe it can increase the accuracy of real-time detection.
+Maybe it can increase the accuracy in real-time detection.

 # Censor